 How to Contribute: Project Types

-The following provides an overview of the ways that organizations, community teams, and other partnerships can use Maine Memory Network (MMN) to share their history.
+The following provides an overview of the ways that organizations, community teams, individuals, and other partnerships can use Maine Memory Network (MMN) to share their history.
 Maine Historical Society (MHS) provides extensive support, training, and grant opportunities to help plan and implement these projects.

-Becoming a Contributing Partner (CP) enables organizations to digitize, catalog, and share their historical collections online.
+Becoming a Contributing Partner (CP) enables organizations and individuals to digitize, catalog, and share their historical collections online.
 This is the building block for all participation in MMN, and the foundation for all other projects.
 MHS has developed extensive guidelines, standards, and supporting materials to support organizations that contribute.
 The basics:

 - What it looks like: Each item contributed to MMN has two key components: (1) a high resolution scan or digital image, and (2) a catalog record that includes historical context and archival information.
 See examples.

 Maine Memory offers flexible tools that enable contributors to create exhibits using their uploaded items to tell stories that explore topics, themes, and events in their community's history.
 The basics: